YW-Hsiao/Tutorial/README.md

     Untracked files:
       (use "git add <file>..." to include in what will be committed)

-      	"files" or "folders"
+        "file" or "folder"
         e.g.
         t-channel_ckkwl-v1/

     nothing added to commit but untracked files present (use "git add" to track)
     ```
     Git has detected that you have added these files, but it is not yet tracked by Git.
-Therefore, we must add to the staging area (index), and then "files" or "folders" can be added to the tracking object.
+Therefore, we must add to the staging area (index), and then "file" or "folder" can be added to the tracking object.
     ```ruby
     git add "file"; git add "folder"
     git add .
     e.g.
     git add README.md
+    ```
+    Use `git status` to see feedback.
+    ```
+    On branch main
+    Your branch is up to date with 'origin/main'.

+    Changes to be committed:
+      (use "git reset HEAD <file>..." to unstage)

+    	new file:   <where>/"file"
+        e.g.
+        new file:   t-channel_ckkwl-v1/.ipynb_checkpoints/changePID-checkpoint.log
+    ```
+    `Changes to be committed` means the files placed in the index will be submitted to a new version (commit).
+We can exploit following command to commit a new version.
+    ```ruby
+    git commit -m "remark"
+    e.g.
+    git commit -m "first commit"
+    git commit -m "first commit v.1.0"
+    ```
+    The feedback is
+    ```
+    [main <number>] "remark"
+     <number of object> files changed, <number> insertions(+)
+     create mode <number> <where>/"file"
+    e.g.
+    [main 5a53b44] first commit v.1.0
+     47 files changed, 38695 insertions(+)
+     create mode 100644 t-channel_ckkwl-v1/.ipynb_checkpoints/changePID-checkpoint.log
+    ```
+    Congratulation, we construct first version via Git.
+If we use `git status`, we obtain
+    ```
+    On branch main
+    Your branch is ahead of 'origin/main' by 1 commit.
+      (use "git push" to publish your local commits)

+    nothing to commit, working tree clean
+    ```
+    Because we had just submitted "file" as a version (commit), the current working directory has been emptied.
+If we would like to investigate added version,
+    ```ruby
+    git log
+    q
+    ```
+    The feedback is
+    ```
+    commit <number> (HEAD -> main)
+    Author: "your name" <"your email">
+    Date:   "your update time" +0800

+        "remark"
+    e.g.
+    commit 5a53b449adea3bf71cced7d67cea833e6b84da8b (HEAD -> main)
+    Author: YW-Hsiao <hsiao.phys@gapp.nthu.edu.tw>
+    Date:   Mon Mar 29 16:08:15 2021 +0800

+        first commit v.1.0
+    ```
+2. We will discuss how to push repository into GitHub.
+    ```
+    git remote add <remote repository abbreviation> <url>
+    e.g.
+    git remote add origin https://github.com/YW-Hsiao/SVJ.git
     ```